priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Data-Architecture/Data-Vault-2.0/DATA_VAULT_KEY_CONCEPTS.md

 GROUP BY h.customer_hk, d.snapshot_date;
 ```

-## 🆚 Data Vault vs Other Approaches
+## 🆚 Data Vault vs Other Approaches - Different Security Systems

+> **Compare Data Vault to other data modeling approaches like comparing different types of security systems - each has its strengths for different types of valuable storage and access patterns**

 ### Comparison Matrix